JessicaGarson/NYU-Intro-to-Python-Spring-2018/Monday March 19th/making_atom_a_python_editor.md

 ├── tidalcycles@0.12.1
 └── todo-manager@0.2.10
 ```

+## Take a shortcut
+Make sure you keep in mind the keyboard shortcuts for these packages.

 ## Many times you need to pip install things first
 For many of these packages you will need to pip install things first.